HsiaoChiLiao/EXTruvIIInb/README.md

 library(EXTruvIIInb)
 ```

-Below packages are required for the analysis in this Vignette and are loaded below.
+We load the below packages as they are required for the following analyses.
 ``` r
 library(ruvIIInb)
 library(DelayedArray)